openpowerquality/docusaurus/docs/cloud-installation.md

 Now that everything looks good, we can now go ahead and request a real SSL certificate!

-First, shut down all OPQ Cloud services being changing into the `opq-docker` directory and invoking `docker-compose down`.
+First, shut down all OPQ Cloud services by changing into the `opq-docker` directory and invoking `docker-compose down`.

 Then, open the `opq-docker/config/nginx/nginx.env` file and set the `LETSENCRYPT_STAGING_MODE` variable to `0`.
 The file should now look something like this: